 5. Due Diligence

-This is an extremely important step.
+This is a crucial step.
 The due diligence requirement will vary, depending on the vendor’s risk level.
 The greater the risk, the greater the need for due diligence.
-The first step is to make a list of all internal, local, and international compliance issues that apply to your company.
+First, list your company’s internal, local, and international compliance issues.

-Basic information, business permits, proof of tax compliance, a good standing report, a Non-Disclosure Agreement (NDA), and other documents are all required as part of the due diligence process.
+Basic information, business permits, proof of tax compliance, a good standing report, a Non-Disclosure Agreement (NDA), and other documents are all required for the due diligence process.

 6. Ask for References